googlefonts/collidoscope/README.md

     python3 collidoscope -area 20 -c 2 -r 0600-0700  > report.html

 This just runs an area test for two-character sequences across the basic Arabic range.

+## Requirements

+This requires some Python modules to be installed.
+You can install them like so:

+    pip3 install beziers>=0.0.3
+    pip3 install uharfbuzz
+    pip3 install fonttools
+    pip3 install matplotlib